Systems-Imaging-Bioinformatics-Lab/snakeseqtools/README.md

 If you select `bowtie2` or `hisat2` the final output would be the sorted and indexed bam files.
 If you select `kallisto`, the final output would be the abundance files.

+##### Notes on Filename Restrictions

+Fastq files must be gzipped, and must have the extension `.fq.gz` for the pipelines to work.

+To gzip all fastqs in a directory recursively, you can use the following command:
+    # Assuming fastq filenames end in ".fastq" here: If they end in ".fq", change the argument to -name "*.fq"
+    find /path/to/fastq_dir -type f -name "*.fastq" -exec gzip {} \;

+If your file extensions are not `.fq.gz`, for example if they are `.fastq.gz`, you can rename them all with the following command.
+Once again, this operates recursively in the fastq directory.

+    find /path/to/fastq_dir -type f -name "*.fastq.gz" -exec rename .fastq.gz .fq.gz {} \;

 ### Dependiencies
 * python 3